 St. Patrick’s Day gives us an excuse for a month-long celebration.
 We decorate our house in green, design Leprechaun traps, paint rainbows, make green pancakes and host a small St. Patrick’s Day party.
 And no, we are not Irish.
-We just happen to think that celebrating is fun.
+We just use any excuse to make March, typically known in Chicago as Nope-no-Spring-in-sight month, more exciting.

 I invented this game for our St. Patrick’s Day Party a few years ago.
 It appeals to kids of all ages, easy to set up and easy to explain to a bunch of excited kids.
 You can also play it all month long any time kids need something to do.